-With the rise of streaming, choosing the right device can be challenging.
-In this comprehensive guide, we compare the Amazon Fire TV Stick and Roku Streaming Stick to help you decide which is better for your needs.
+Choosing between the Amazon Fire TV Stick and Roku Streaming Stick comes down to what matters most to you.
+We compare both streamers on price, video quality, apps, connectivity, and smart home features so you can pick the right one.
 And if you’re deciding between Roku vs DirecTV or Roku vs traditional cable, these streaming sticks provide a compelling alternative.

 The Fire TV Stick retails for $39.99, while the Roku Streaming Stick costs $49.99.
 The Fire Stick is cheaper, but the Roku offers better software and more streaming options for just $10 more.
 Both offer excellent value.
 Both offer excellent value compared to DirecTV or traditional cable packages.